Inflectra/rapise-documentation/docs/Guide/vstest.md

 ```

 Specify patterns to search for `*.sstest` files in the **test files** section (`testAssemblyVer2` in YAML).

+If you added Visual Studio Test Platform Installer task on the previous step do not forget to set **Test platform version** to `Installed by Tools Installer` (`vsTestVersion: toolsInstaller` in YAML).

 !!! tip
     Rapise.TestAdapter also supports filtering, parameters and .runsettings files (specified via Visual Studio Test task options).